AnyLog-co/documentation/background processes.md

 From the file name, the logical database and table names are determined.
 In addition, the file name optionaly includes the ID of the Mapping Instructions.
 Mapping instructions are detailed in the [mapping data to tables section.](https://github.com/AnyLog-co/documentation/blob/master/mapping%20data%20to%20tables.md)

+#### Recording file ingested
+This is an optional process to recod the details of the ingested files.
+When JSON files are processed, a local table named **tsd_info** assigned to a database named **almgm** is updated to reflect the list of files processed.
+Interaction with the data maintained by **tsd_info** is by the command ```time file```.
+The command provides the functionality to create the table and retrieve the data maintained in the table.
+The information maintained by **tsd_info** is leveraged to trace source data, source devices, and to support the High Availability (HA) processes.

 ## Publisher Process